LGBTQ romance

-LGBTQ romance is a genre within gay literature and romance fiction focused on same-sex characters who fall in love and have a homosexual or homoromantic relationship.
+LGBTQ romance is a genre within romance fiction focused on same-sex characters who fall in love and have a homosexual or homoromantic relationship.
 The genre has met with increasing acceptance and sales from the 1980s onward.
 Bussel, in Publishers Weekly, notes that as of 2020, presses that specialize in LGBTQ romance, mainstream publishers, and booksellers are expanding their offerings and inviting a more diverse authorship.

 M M romance genre

 Term

 This genre of gay romance was originally called "M/M Romance" (from slash fiction, meaning male-on-male not mass-market), but is now often called "M M Romance" or "mm romance", and features gay men falling in love.

 The term was in use on fan fiction sites by 2004.
 By 2008, hundreds of such novels were being published.